YZ1GO/L.EIC017_ES_PRJ/README.md

 - __✅ UI and buttons:__ Colors and Icons combinations.
 - __System Notification Button:__ Create a button that, when clicked, triggers a system notification to test the notification feature.
 - __✅ Search Box with Suggestions:__ Implement a search box with suggestions.
 Create list/array with words to provide suggestions as the user types.
+- __✅ Animations:__ Implement an animated pop-up that slides in from the bottom when opened, adding a visually appealing transition effect.
 - __Local Preferences:__ Allow users to input a value, which is stored locally.
 After app restarts, the value should remains saved.
 - __Calendar Scroll:__ Develop a scrollable list of numbers resembling a calendar.
 Users can scroll horizontally to navigate through dates.
 - __Firebase__ (setup)